 If the anthropologist nominee is not preparing the application, he or she must consent to the submission.

 Check back for 2021 Praxis Award Application Form (MS Word format)

-Full application packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to the Praxis Award Chair, Robert Winthrop, at firstname.lastname@example.org.
+Full application packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to the Praxis Award Chair, Bill Roberts, at email@example.com.
 Supporting documents should be scanned and included electronically with the submission packet.

 All applicants will be notified by January 2022.
-The award winner(s) and honorable mentions will be recognized at the March 2022 Society for Applied Anthropology meeting planned for Salt Lake City, Utah.
+The award winner(s) and honorable mentions will be recognized at the 2022 Society for Applied Anthropology meeting planned for Salt Lake City, Utah.